CPMpy/cpmpy/xcsp3/competition.md

 2) libffi-devel

     To get _ctypes in python.
-Similarly as the previous dependency, is required to build some of the python libraries.
+Similarly as the previous dependency, it is required to build some of the python libraries.
 Must be installed before compiling python3.11 (if python3.11 is not already installed)
     ```bash
     yum install -y libffi-devel